Stella Maris (seafarers' ministry)

-The Apostleship of the Sea is an agency of the Catholic Church.
-It is also sometimes known as Stella Maris (Star of the Sea), and its patron is the Virgin Mary as Our Lady, Star of the Sea.
-Founded in Glasgow, Scotland in the early 20th century, it provides pastoral care to seafarers through chaplaincies in ports in all continents of the world.
+Stella Maris is an international agency of the Catholic Church that provides pastoral care to seafarers, other maritime workers, and their families.

-AoS offers practical and pastoral care to all seafarers, regardless of nationality, belief or race.
+Stella Maris offers practical and pastoral care to all seafarers, regardless of nationality, belief or race.
 The Apostleship of the Sea in Great Britain is part of an international network known to the maritime world as Stella Maris, working in more than 311 ports served by 216 port chaplains in more than 30 countries around the world.

+Name

+Founded as 'Apostleship of the Sea' (AoS), the organization and its centers were commonly known as 'Stella Maris' because of their association with the Virgin Mary as Our Lady, Star of the Sea.
+In 2020, its name was officially changed to Stella Maris.
+'Stella Maris' was also the name of Pope John Paul II's 1997 motu proprio outlining the purpose and organizational structure of the ministry.

 History

-The modern movement began in the 1890s with several isolated and independent beginnings.
-In 1891 the Apostolate of Prayer first posted devotional magazines and books from Wimbledon College to twelve ships and began enrolling seafarers in this pious association.
+The modern movement for a Catholic seafarers' ministry began with several isolated and independent beginnings.
+In 1891 the Apostleship of Prayer first posted devotional magazines and books from Wimbledon College to twelve ships and began enrolling seafarers in a Catholic association.
 Two years later, The Society of Saint Vincent de Paul commenced visiting seafarers in the ports of Bristol, Sunderland, and Tyneside.
 In the same year a Catholic Seafarers’ Centre opened in Montreal.

-The Apostleship of the Sea port ministry was founded in Glasgow in 1920.
+The Apostleship of the Sea port ministry was formally founded in Glasgow in 1920.
 At this time Britain had one of the largest merchant fleets in the world, employing many thousands of British seafarers.
 The Apostleship of the Sea ran large seafarers’ hostels in all the major port towns where seafarers could stay while their ships were in port, often for weeks at a time.
 Hundreds of volunteers from the local parishes were involved in providing hospitality and entertainment for seafarers in these hostels, which were often full.
 Subsequently, through changes in technology crews became smaller and spent less time in port resulting in a reduced need for hostels so most contact is now through ships visits and drop-in centres.

-It was a founder member of the International Christian Maritime Association in 1969.
+It was a founding member of the International Christian Maritime Association in 1969.
+Many of its members in North America and the Caribbean are also members of the North American Maritime Ministry Association (NAMMA), and many board members and presidents of NAMMA are also ministers of Stella Maris.